Comparing OTC Markets Group (OTCM) & Its Peers

-OTC Markets Group (OTCMKTS: OTCM) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its rivals?
-We will compare OTC Markets Group to similar businesses based on the strength of its valuation, profitability, earnings, dividends, risk, analyst recommendations and institutional ownership.
+OTC Markets Group (OTCMKTS: OTCM) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its peers?
+We will compare OTC Markets Group to similar businesses based on the strength of its valuation, analyst recommendations, institutional ownership, profitability, earnings, risk and dividends.

 Profitability